 Minimum English Level Required: Advanced+

 What can the written word tell us about a culture?
 How does what we read and write influence us?
 Through class discussions and personal reflections, students will critically analyze a range of fiction (such as novels, short stories, and/or poetry), investigating its original social, cultural, and historical contexts; they will then be encouraged to consider how their own cultures and life experiences affect how they interpret a text.
-This course introduces concepts through lectures, texts, and activities that lead toward successful completion of a final course project.
-This course is a good fit if:

-• you plan to pursue a post-secondary education and/or have a strong interest in storytelling and language conventions within poems, short stories, and novels
+• You plan to pursue a post-secondary education and/or have a strong interest in storytelling and language conventions within poems, short stories, and novels

-• you want to practise language and develop academic skills for success in university courses
+• You want to practise language and develop academic skills for success in university courses

-• you have some experience with critical reading, seminar participation, note-taking, research, and academic writing in any language
+• You have some experience with critical reading, seminar participation, note-taking, research, and academic writing in any language

-• you enjoy a challenging study environment
+• You enjoy a challenging study environment

 LAW, ETHICS & SOCIETY